prokawsar/csharp-lara-dev/README.md

    }

 ```
 >For Github and Facebook just add your `username` not full url.
-Make sure your details object inside the `]` second bracket.
+Make sure your details object inside the `]` second bracket and add coma `,` in last object end.

 **Its your choice to give your phone number, email and facebook.**